vuejs/v2.vuejs.org/src/v2/cookbook/vue-route-change-handling.md

 <router-view :key="$route.fullPath"></router-view>
 ```

 This will assure that when going from `/orders` to `/orders?page=2` or from `/orders?page=2` to `/orders?page=1`, a fresh instance of `OrderIndex` component will be provided, which will trigger the `created` method and download fresh data each time.
-There also is a subtle alternative to it:
+There's also a subtle alternative to it:

 ```html
 <router-view :key="$route.path"></router-view>
 ```

-The difference is that `/orders` and `/orders?page=2` would not reload re-create the components and data would not be reloaded, but going from `/orders` to `/invoices` with the same `OrderIndex` component used, it would be re-created.
+The main difference is that `/orders` and `/orders?page=2` would not re-create the components and data would not be reloaded, but going from `/orders` to `/invoices` with the same `OrderIndex` component would.

-The former aren't widely known so the most commonly used way is the plain `router-view`:
+The `:key` solution isn't widely known so the most commonly used way is the plain `router-view`:

 ```html
 <router-view></router-view>